 “By ignoring the human need to connect with nature and place, low-impact designs are often experientially and aesthetically deficient,”

-Living Architecture Monitor similarly addressed the need for nature in their piece from May of 2020 titled, “Cooped Up Indoors?
+Living Architecture Monitor similarly addressed the need for nature in their piece titled, “Cooped Up Indoors?
 There’s A Reason You Don’t Feel Well.”
 The title does say it all but what you’ll find when you dive in is that biophilic design is being embraced by hospitals, senior living centers, spas, and rehabilitation facilities.

 “A recent study by researchers at the Harvard T.H.
 Chan School of Public Health, published in the journal Environment International, supported that claim, concluding that biophilic interiors helped inhabitants recover from stress and reduce anxiety more quickly than interiors without natural elements, and documented a notable reduction in blood pressure.”

-Thus the need for the attention restoration that real nature provides.
-We have seen, in recent years and even more so througout the global pandemic that many of us are looking to greenery and nature as a counter-balance to technology, to heal our minds and to provide a sense of well being.
+Thus, the need for the attention restoration that real nature provides.
+We have seen, in recent years and even more so throughout the global pandemic that many of us are looking to greenery and nature as a counter-balance to technology, to heal our minds, and to provide a sense of well-being.
+In fact, we can quantify both the most impactful elements on productivity along with the impact of productivity on the business bottom line.
+For that, we turn to Kelai Diebel’s article for Makers of Sustainable Places titled 3 Main Ways Biophilia Revolutionizes Business.
+You will find data. links and visuals that explain the positive effect of biophilia on the business bottom line.

 So here’s the deal–living walls often referred to as green walls, are comprised of real, living plants that require soil or substrate and water often provided through an integrated water delivery system.
 Living walls are stunningly gorgeous and there are now more companies offering living walls and living wall systems than there have ever been heretofore.